Beatty, Saskatchewan: History

 Beatty was named in 1904, after (and by) Reginald Beatty, an employee of the Hudson's Bay Company and the first settler in the Melfort district.
 Beatty post office was established in 1908 in the federal electoral district of Rosthern.
 Beatty incorporated as a village on March 31, 1921.

-A community center was built in 1978 through local fundraising.
+A community centre was built in 1978 through local fundraising.
 This is still open and serves as a venue for weddings and community events.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Beatty had a population of 65 living in 29 of its 30 total private dwellings, a change of from its 2016 population of 60.
 With a land area of 0.82 km2, it had a population density of in 2021.